abhiramjalumuri/Openusp_1.0/docs/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.